-The Low-Density Multi-family Residential category is applicable in areas where a compact neighborhood development pattern is desired, at transitions between Neighborhood Residential and Commercial designations in the Boerne Comprehensive Master Plan.
-Low Density Multi-family allows for Garden Apartments.
+The Multi-Family Residential category is applicable in areas where a compact neighborhood development pattern is desired, at transitions between Neighborhood Residential and Commercial designations in the Boerne Master Plan.
+R4 should be used only where higher density is appropriate to create a walkable Center.
+Multi-family uses include a broad density range, and therefore minimum lot size is determined by number of dwelling units.